szymon2024/gps-labs/gps_lab02/README.md

 GPS SATELLITE POSITION FOR GIVEN GPS TIME USING ORBITAL PARAMETERS
 ======================================================================

-A program for determining the position of a GPS satellite in the ECEF system based on sample orbital parameters (ephemeris), the ephemeris validity interval, and a given GPS time defined as (w, tow), where w is the GPS week and tow is the time of week.
+The program for determining the position of a GPS satellite in the ECEF system based on sample orbital parameters (ephemeris), the ephemeris validity interval, and a given GPS time defined as (w, tow), where w is the GPS week and tow is the time of week.